nexusformat/definitions/manual/source/writer_2_1.rst

     .. figure:: img/ex_writer_2_1.png
         :alt: fig.writer_2_1

-        Figure: h5py example showing linking in a NeXus file
+        h5py example showing linking in a NeXus file

 The Python code to build an HDF5 data file with that structure (using numerical data from the previous example) is shown below.